pppesikkk/Ruff_Rogue/2_Game_Design.md

 Chunks/rooms built from a finite set of templates (combat, trap, puzzle, merchant, treasure).

 Flow rules: 6–12 rooms per floor, 3–4 floors per run, boss at end.
 Difficulty curve: enemies scale by floor number

+## Tutorial

+The tutorial will be so called "Level 0".
+When new game starts you will be given a choice whether you are a new player or played before.
+New players will be thrown to the tutorial and experienced players will be thrown to the main menu.